drjaydenm/jaydenm-com-site/content/blog/hugo-with-s3-cloudfront/index.md

 description: "If you use S3 and CloudFront to publish your Hugo site, here are some tips and tricks to help you out"
 date: 2019-05-12
 tags: ["hugo", "s3", "cloudfront"]
+header_image: "header.jpg"
 ---

 I recently decided to rebuild my personal website.
 I made the decision to use Hugo to build out the sites content.
-For more background on why I chose Hugo, you can [read my previous post]({{< ref "why-i-chose-hugo.md" >}}).
+For more background on why I chose Hugo, you can [read my previous post]({{< ref "why-i-chose-hugo" >}}).

 I also made the decision to avoid using any server-side hosting.
-For all of the details around this decision, again, you could [check out my previous post]({{< ref "why-i-chose-hugo.md" >}}) :smirk:.
+For all of the details around this decision, again, you could [check out my previous post]({{< ref "why-i-chose-hugo" >}}) :smirk:.
 But the tl;dr of those reasons is:

 * This site is static - it only changes when I post/update content